5 Smart Tips for Diet During Exams

 Do you recollect how you feel when you were thirsty?
 You are irritable, listless, and can’t concentrate.

 Now, these aren’t the virtues you would want in a student preparing for exams.
 Hence, it is important to stay hydrated.
-Ideally drinking 1.5 litres of water a day is recommended.
+Ideally drinking 1.5 liters of water a day is recommended.

 Coconut water, buttermilk, milky drinks, some special teas like chamomile tea can not only help meet the recommended fluid intake but also help in providing nutrients and provide a sense of calm.